cairn-monnaie/cel/README.md

  > docker run -d --name=cyclos-app -p 1234:8080 --net=cyclos-net -e DB_HOST=cyclos-db -e DB_NAME=cyclos -e DB_USER=cyclos -e DB_PASSWORD=cyclospwd cyclos/cyclos

- > docker cp tests/test_users.csv cyclos-app:/usr/local/cyclos/
- > docker cp tests/test_simple_payments.csv cyclos-app:/usr/local/cyclos/

 ## Configure Cyclos instance
  From now on, some symbols will be used and need to be defined :

-   * xxx : fill with whatever you want, does not really matter for compatibilty with symfony
+   * xxx : fill with whatever you want and will not be needed later on
    * $variable : fill it with whatever you want, and will be reused later on

- 1. Reach your cyclos instance at $domain:1234/ (the first time, it can take several minutes to start)
+ 1. Reach your cyclos instance at www.example.com:1234/ (the first time, it can take several minutes to start)
  2. Cyclos license server authentication

-     * Login name : $license_login
+     * Login name : $license_login(provided while registering a cyclos license)
-     * Password : $license_password
+     * Password : $license_password(provided while registering a cyclos license)
      * Click next
  3. Basic configuration